 The implications of this case extend beyond Shopify, as it could set a precedent for how companies handle consumer data and their accountability for privacy violations.
 A successful revival of the class action could empower states to more effectively enforce their laws against companies that mishandle consumer information [c66d9eb1].

-In parallel, Senators Chris Coons and Tom Cotton have introduced the RESTORE Patent Rights Act of 2024, which aims to restore the presumption of injunctive relief to patent owners facing infringement.
-This proposed legislation seeks to overturn the Supreme Court's ruling in eBay v.
-MercExchange, which critics argue has diminished the value of patents and emboldened patent trolls to exploit manufacturers with frivolous lawsuits [c66d9eb1].
+In parallel, the Senate Judiciary Subcommittee on Intellectual Property held a hearing on December 18, 2024, regarding the RESTORE Patent Rights Act of 2024, which aims to restore the presumption of injunctive relief to patent owners facing infringement.
+This proposed legislation seeks to overturn the Supreme Court's 2006 ruling in eBay v.
+MercExchange, which critics argue has diminished the value of patents and emboldened patent trolls to exploit manufacturers with frivolous lawsuits [eee23979].

 James Madison's principle of inventors' rights is under threat, as the U.S. patent system has historically driven economic growth.
 The Supreme Court's 2006 decision in eBay v.
 MercExchange shifted the focus to monetary compensation for patent infringement, leading to a phenomenon known as 'efficient infringement,' where infringers face no significant consequences.
 Large tech companies have been accused of exploiting this shift to disregard the patents of smaller inventors [9ec2f92c].